appcuarium/alfie-wp-weather/readme.txt

 3. Dashboard widget location search

 == Changelog ==

+= 1.0.15 =

+* Compatibility update for WordPress 3.8
+* Fixed CSS selectors in minified version
+* Added compatibility with earlier versions of WordPress

 = 1.0.14 =
 * Fixed an issue with cPanel mod_userdir activated (domain/~username/wordpress_path/) returning an error with controller script